Home/Prompts/Morning Briefing Setup

 End with one sentence of motivation.

-Barack needs the calendar, planner, and weather tools configured as OpenClaw tools.
+Chief needs the calendar, planner, and weather tools configured as OpenClaw tools.

-Step 3: Barack's Briefing System Prompt Addition
+Step 3: Chief's Briefing System Prompt Addition

-Add this to Barack's system prompt:
+Add this to Chief's system prompt:

 MORNING BRIEFING FORMAT: